 Jake Tansanco, 31

 I lived in the Philippines until I was 25.
-Back in fifth grade, I realized that my hands were really sweaty.
+Back in fifth grade, I realised that my hands were really sweaty.
 When I used to arm wrestle with my friends they’d always ask me, “Hey Jake, why is your hand so wet?”
 And I’m like, aren’t your hands sweating too?
 They’re like, “No, it’s totally you.”
 In class, when I’d take notes with pencil and paper, the sheet of paper would always get wet, so I’d always have to put a handkerchief under my hand.
 It’s hard to write on a wet piece of paper.

 I went to a doctor, and they said it’s part of puberty, growing up, etc. I’m like, “No, this isn’t normal.”
 I asked my dad about that, and he was like, “You just have to eat vegetables, and it’ll go away.”